Why is My iPhone Storage Full When I Have iCloud?

 Photo Library

 If you have a lot of photos on your iCloud account, chances are they’re eating up most of the space.
 In light of today’s high-resolution cameras on Apple devices and the growing popularity of video recording and still photography, if you don’t keep an eye on your media collection, it’s simple to accumulate hundreds of terabytes of data.
 In iCloud, there is no automated mechanism to identify faulty images.
-You must go through your photo albums and remove those you don’t want to keep.
-Go through your cloud-stored videos and only save those recordings that you would genuinely like to keep for future reference.
+You must review your photo albums and remove those you don’t want to keep.
+Go through your cloud-stored videos and only save those recordings you want to keep for future reference.

 The amount of available iCloud storage space doesn’t change when removing images.
-It is because deleting photos takes time.
-They’ve moved to the Recently Deleted album when you remove them instead of being wiped.
+This is because deleting photos takes time.
+When you remove them, they’ve moved to the Recently Deleted album instead of being wiped.
 Remove all files from the Recently Deleted album to free up space in your cloud account.
-It’s possible to protect the photo storage from bursting at the seams in the future.
+It’s possible to protect photo storage from bursting at the seams in the future.
 The sooner you eliminate the images you take, the better off you’ll be.

-It’s best to delete the four photographs you don’t need immediately if carrying a great selfie requires five-camera presses.
-Similar to trimming a film to include the sections you wish to preserve, removing any unwanted footage.
+If carrying a great selfie requires five camera presses, it’s best to delete the four photographs you don’t need immediately.
+This is similar to trimming a film to include the sections you wish to preserve, removing any unwanted footage.
 If you don’t need to view older albums across devices on-demand, you may also transfer them offline.
 Using an external hard drive instead of iCloud storage will free up space and save you money in the long run.

 iCloud Drive